MedDev83/skills-copilot-codespaces-vscode/.github/steps/2-skills-javascript.md

 Let's try this out utilizing Javascript for Copilot.

-### :keyboard: Activity: Add a Javascript file and start writing code
+### ⌨️ Activity: Add a Javascript file and start writing code

 1. From inside the codespace in the VS Code explorer window, create a new file.